MySQL stores accounts in the

 mysql -u monty -p

--p option on the command line, the client prompts
+option on the command line (as just shown), the client prompts for

 For additional information about specifying user names, passwords, and other connection parameters, see Section 4.2.2, “Connecting to the MySQL Server”.